MHickey2/EssenChelle-Oils/README.md

 <br/>

 On smaller screens, there is a hamburger menu where the navigation items appear in a collapsable dropdown menu.
-The image is also included in this menu.
+The image is included in this menu.

 <br>